Nigerian Lawmaker Finally Surrenders After Court Declared Him Wanted

 The accused pleaded not guilty to charges of fraud and forgery, with the case adjourned to May 19 after maintaining his earlier bail conditions.

-The trial highlights Nigeria’s ongoing battle against diploma mills, following recent exposure of thousands with fake degrees from foreign institutions.
+The trial highlights Nigeria’s ongoing battle against diploma mills, following the recent exposure of thousands with fake degrees from foreign institutions.

-AGF announces exact amount EFCC, ICPC recovered
+AGF announces amount EFCC, ICPC recovered

 In 2024, the EFCC recovered over N248 billion, $105 million, and 753 housing units, while the ICPC recovered N29.685 billion and nearly $1 million in assets.

-Fagbemi urged media to correct false reports and highlighted that recovered funds have supported major infrastructure, healthcare, renewable energy, and anti-corruption initiatives.
+Fagbemi urged the media to correct false reports and highlighted that recovered funds have supported major infrastructure, healthcare, renewable energy, and anti-corruption initiatives.

 Source: Legit.ng